Research

 Most of my research to date has centered around the following questions:

 What does it take to understand the world, and the people within it?
+Are artificial intelligence systems capable of these kinds of understanding?

 How should we think about epistemic normativity?

-Finally, an easy one: What is wisdom?
+Finally, an easy one: What is wisdom, and are AI systems capable of it?

 An interview about my work appeared in 3AM Magazine, and a recent talk is here.